castedo/tskit-site/_resources/metadata.md

 title: Working with Metadata
 timestamp: 2021-06-16
 ---
-This tutorial gives an overview of `tskit`s metadata system.
+This tutorial gives an overview of `tskit`'s metadata system.
 This allows arbitrary, documented metadata to be attached to entities in tree sequences.